Setters, Maurice

 Best-known for his playing days at Manchester United and his time as Jack Charlton’s assistant manager with the Republic of Ireland, Honiton-born, Maurice Setters played for Exeter City as a teenager in the mid-1950s.
 Playing just ten times for the Grecians, he was only eighteen when he moved to West Bromwich Albion where he enjoyed considerable success before moving to Old Trafford.
 He also had good spells at Stoke City and Coventry City.

-Maurice started his career with Exeter City and quickly progressed via the reserves to make his first team debut against Southend United in March 1954 his only outing that season.
-He added a further nine league appearances in 1954-55.
+East Devonian Maurice started his career as a junior with Exeter City after leaving school and quickly progressed via the reserves to make his first team debut against Southend United in March 1954 as a seventeen-year-old when he took the number seven shirt.

 Maurice Setters died in November 2020 aged 83 after spending his final years in a residential home in Doncaster.